 In the end, these statistics show that investing in Google Ads is worth it.

 What about search engine optimization?

 It starts with understanding what your customers are searching for and then creating content that helps them find you.
-For example if you are a plumber, you might find that your customers are searching a lot for leaky kitchen faucet.
+For example if you are a plumber, you might find that your customers are searching a lot for leaky kitchen faucets.
 You could create some guides and even a YouTube video on how to solve that issue.
 If you go in depth enough with step by step examples, Google will reward you over time.

-SEO is a consistent, long term effort, so plan on creating a lot of content for a long period of time before you start to see some results.
+SEO is a consistent, long-term effort, so plan on creating a lot of content for a long period of time before you start to see some results.